steveschnepp/blog.pwkf.org/_posts/2022-12-22-microservices-are-harmful.md

 # Avoiding to Pay the Price

-Let's now see each benefits that microservices have one by one, and see if we can solve them without going full microservices.
+Let's now see each benefits that micro-services have one by one, and see if we can solve them without going full micro-services.

 ## Implementation teams independence

 That's the most well known benefit.

-Everyone has ugly war stories of late synchronisations between teams that derailed projects dates, and I'm sure you do either.
+Everyone has ugly war stories of late synchronizations between teams that derailed projects dates, and I'm sure you do either.

 ### A Typical Story down the rabbit hole

 Yet, let's try with the following analogy :
 - The release is a car.
-- As more and more teams are onboarded, more and more passengers are car-pooling.
+- As more and more teams are on-boarded, more and more passengers are car-pooling.
 - This is very easy at first, since it the car is already here and you just need to make one more stop to go somewhere.
 - But soon, as soon as more passengers are pooled, the car needs to make many stops to fetch every passengers, and wait for late ones.
-- This leads to synchronisation delays, as everyone needs to get on board.
+- This leads to synchronization delays, as everyone needs to get on board.
 - So you start to plan upfront for everyone to be ready at their doorstep on time.
 - Which means that everyone needs to prep oneself with enough buffer time to ensure to be on time.
 - Which leads to a huge pipeline that really looks like the old waterfall.